iracode-com/filament-gui-panel-builder/README.md

 ```
 Now in Filament admin panel , Gui Panel Builder menu is registered!
 ## Translation
-All texts in this plugin is used with laravel translation helper you should just translate them in your language translation json file.
+All texts in this plugin is used with Laravel translation helper.You should just translate them in your language translation json file.